 - Hyperglycaemia can be a problem.
 If the blood glucose exceeds the 8 mmol/l, start an insulin infusion using the local diabetic protocol rather than reducing the glucose intake.
-Strict supervision is essential. - Treat any infection and constipation (which increases ammonia absorption from the gut).
-Lactulose is recommended as theory suggests this will be beneficial although, as yet, this is
+Strict supervision is essential.

+- Treat any infection and constipation (which increases ammonia absorption from the gut).Lactulose is recommended as theory suggests this will be beneficial although, as yet, this is unproven.
+Note patients with LPI have a particular problem with Varicella infections.
+Start aciclovir if any doubt.

-Medicines: If the plasma ammonia concentration is < 100 $\mu$ mol/l usual medications such as sodium benzoate should be given.
-If the child is unwell and/or the plasma ammonia concentration is > 100 $\mu$ mol/l a higher dose - up to 500 mg/kg/d for very unwell children - may be needed.
-The patient should be reviewed after 4 hours (or earlier if deteriorating clinically) and if the plasma ammonia has increased, give sodium benzoate and sodium phenylbutyrate.
+Medicines: If the plasma ammonia concentration is $< 80 \ \mu mol/l$ citrulline should be given at 400 mg/kg/d.
+If the child is unwell and/or the plasma ammonia concentration is $> 80 \ \mu mol/l$ use the higher dose $-700 \ mg/kg/d$ .
+The patient should be reviewed after 4 hours (or less if deteriorating clinically) and if the plasma ammonia has increased, give sodium benzoate and sodium phenylbutyrate.
+(For more information about the medicines click here)